joshlarson/phoenix-docker-setup/README.md

  - Don't want to install Elixir on your machine, and would prefer to have all the Elixir stuff happen in docker.

-To begin, either clone this repository or copy `docker-compose-setup.yml`, `docker-compose.yml`, and `Dockerfile` to your project folder (also copy `.gitignore` if you're using Git)

 ## Create the codebase

-To start, we're going to create and shell into a temporary Elixir container to create our project.
+To begin, we'll need these four files: `docker-compose-setup.yml`, `docker-compose.yml`, `Dockerfile`, and `.gitignore`.
+Either copy them from this repo to your project folder or clone this repo as your project folder.

+To create our project, we'll need a temporary Elixir container.
+Create that and shell into it with this command:

 ```
 docker-compose -f docker-compose-setup.yml run --rm setup bash